garywill/BigSearch/src/README.md

 In addition to ordinary operations on a certain search engine:

 - For one engine, different operations are supported (one engine, multiple buttons)
-- String formatting user's inputted keyword
+- String formatting user's input
 - Call another engine (or engine's certain action) to do the action
 - Ajax-only websites support